colgate-cosc465-spring24/proj01/README.md

 If your proxy is working correctly, the headers and HTML of example.com should be displayed on your terminal screen.
 Notice we request the absolute URL (`http://www.example.com`) instead of just the relative URL (`/`).
 A good sanity check of proxy behavior would be to compare the HTTP response (headers and body) obtained via your proxy with the response from a [direct connection to the remote server](#using-http-with-netcat).
 Additionally, try requesting a page using netcat concurrently from two different terminal windows.

 ### Debugging
-To run a debugging tool (like `netstat` or `TShark`) in your container, use `docker_exec.sh`.
-See Lab 02 for details on using these tools.
+Use `netcat`, `curl`, and `TShark` to help you debug your code.
+See Lab 03 for details.

 ### Using a web browser
 For a slightly more complex test, you can configure your web browser to use your proxy server as its web proxy.

-In Firefox, use a _Manual proxy configuration_ with the hostname set to the hostname of the tigers server on which your proxy is running (`capsian.cs.colgate.edu` or `bengal.cs.colgate.edu`) and the port set to the port you specified on the command line when you started your proxy.
+In Firefox, use a _Manual proxy configuration_ with the hostname set to the hostname of the tiger server on which your proxy is running and the port set to the port you specified on the command line when you started your proxy.
 Detailed instructions are [here](https://support.mozilla.org/en-US/kb/connection-settings-firefox).

 ### A Note on Network Programming
 Writing code that will interact with other programs on the Internet is a little different than just writing something for your own use.
 The general guideline often given for network programs is: **be lenient about what you accept, but strict about what you send**, also known as [Postel's Law](http://en.wikipedia.org/wiki/Robustness_principle).
 That is, even if a client doesn't do exactly the right thing, you should make a best effort to process their request if it is possible to easily figure out their intent.
 On the other hand, you should ensure that anything that you send out conforms to the published protocols as closely as possible.